 Opioid use disorder can cause users to become a shell of themselves.
-They are at risk for jeopardizing their physical and psychological wellbeing to the point where those who know them best do not recognize them or their unhealthy behaviors.
-For many addicted to opiates, repercussions of their use often includes unemployment, financial problems, legal issues, and poor overall health.
+They are at risk of jeopardizing their physical and psychological wellbeing to the point where those who know them best do not recognize them or their unhealthy behaviors.
+For many addicted to opiates, repercussions of their use often include unemployment, financial problems, legal issues, and poor overall health.
 As the opioid use disorder continues, these repercussions can get worse and new repercussions can develop.
-The only way to stop this downward spiral is by obtaining professional treatment like the kind offered at our opiate detox center in Paducah Kentucky.
+The only way to stop this downward spiral is by obtaining professional treatment like the kind offered at our opiate detox center in Paducah, Kentucky.

 Many individuals either do not want to get professional treatment or simply just do not know if they need it or not.
 However, when opiate dependence has developed, obtaining addiction treatment is in the user’s best interest.

 Opiate dependence occurs when the body has become accustomed to the presence of one or more opiates, and the body experiences painful withdrawal symptoms if opiates are not continually consumed.
 For example, when someone who is used to consuming 300mg of codeine daily, but realizes that he or she only has 100mg left for the day, he or she is likely to experience withdrawal symptoms because the body has not been provided with the amount that it is used to.